A group of people gathers in the street with several plastic containers of different colors, possibly to collect water.

 Despite the seriousness of the situation, state authorities have offered vague responses and insufficient solutions.

-Instead of investing in the modernization of the distribution system, the government has limited itself to calling for "citizen awareness", blaming the population for the misuse of water.
+Instead of investing in the modernization of the distribution system, the government has limited itself to making calls for "citizen awareness", blaming the population for the misuse of water.

 Indiscriminate logging, lack of maintenance in catchment systems, and overexploitation of aquifers have been ignored by the authorities.

-Clearly they still don't take responsibility for the crisis.
+Clearly they still don't assume their responsibility in the crisis.

 The State of Mexico ran out of water and solutions